-20. You should never lower the bar too slowly.
+20. Never lower the bar too slowly.
 Let it down fast but also under control.

 21. Each deadlift rep starts from a dead stop.
-Touch and go is essentially bouncing and cannot be considered a deadlift.
+Touch and go is essentially bouncing.

 23. Don’t squat your deadlift.
 Start with the hips high.